 Make it dark: I mean, really dark.
-Turn off those night lights, and cover the windows.
+Turn off those night lights, and cover the windows (use code Cara for 10% off).
 Light can actually stimulate a baby’s brain, and tell him that it’s time to be awake!

 Make it cool: But not cold!
 Science shows that as nighttime approaches, our bodies naturally cool down.
 With a cool environment, you’re reinforcing your baby’s natural instinct to sleep.

 Use a sound machine: Silence is actually unusual to your baby.
 While growing in the womb, your baby was soothed by the constant “WHOOSH” sound of blood rushing through the placenta.
 A sound machine creates that familiar and comforting sound, while also blocking out extraneous noise.